 When you visit this Site, your visit is logged by Our web server as is the case with most websites.
 This log information is statistically analysed by Our staff to show trends in the use of the Site, such as the popularity of particular pages.

 This log information does not identify you personally.
 It does not identify your email address.
 It may include the IP address and/or fully qualified domain name of the computer you use.
-You should be aware that this information might identify the company you work for (if you access the Site from your place of work), or your Internet Service Provider.
+You should be aware that this information might identify the company you work for (if you access the Site from your place of work), or your Internet Service Provider (ISP).

-We may log clicks on the links to other websites, that are included in Our Site.
+We may log clicks on the links to other websites that are included in Our Site.
 This is to help Us determine the popularity of such links.
 Since this link-logging is included in Our web logs, it will record the identity of the computer making the request but does not identify you personally.

 If you access Our Site by way of a hardware firewall, a proxy server or any other kind of router (such as a dial-up modem connection at your ISP) then it is the address of the router that will appear in Our logs and not the address of your computer.

-E. Hyperlinks to other websites
+Hyperlinks to other websites

-This policy was last updated as of 1 June 2015.
+This policy was last updated as of May 2018.